moiot/gravity/docs/2.0/01-quick-start-en.md

 ---
 title: Gravity Quick Start Guide
-summary: Learn how to quickly start DRC.
+summary: Learn how to quickly start Gravity.
 ---

 # Gravity Quick Start Guide

-This document takes synchronizing the data of the local MySQL instance and data subscription as examples to introduce how to quickly start DRC.
+This document takes synchronizing the data of the local MySQL instance and data subscription as examples to introduce how to quickly start Gravity.

 ## Step 1: Configure the MySQL environment